hamzaelouiaazzani/vehicle_counting_CV/README.md

 1. After the notebook opens, navigate to the top menu and select **Runtime** > **Change runtime type**.
 2. In the popup window, set **Hardware accelerator** to **GPU**.
 3. If available, select **T4** as the GPU type.

-4. Follow the instructions of the notebook.
+Follow the instructions of the notebook.
 Feel Free to explore the code and Make any customizations for you.
-The notebook is designed for you for this.
+The notebook is designed for you for this!

 ## 1.2.
 Jupyter Notebooks